pathunstrom/makinggames/pytennessee-2019/05-input-polling.md

             winner = event.winner

-On every game loop, we're going to ask the event system for a list of events that have arrived since the last call. *'* Then we check each for the events we care about.
-Most of them are going to be based on the SDL events, but you can also extend the system and define your own event types, like in this sample where the AI tells me when it makes moves and when the game ends an event is raised. *'*
+On every game loop, we're going to ask the event system for a list of events that have arrived since the last call. *'* We loop over them, and then we check each for the events we care about.
+Most of them are going to be based on the SDL (Simple Direct Media library) events, but you can also extend the system and define your own event types, like in this sample where the AI tells me when it makes moves and when the game ends an event is raised. *'*

 In general, you'll use these events to tell objects to change their state, like in this example selecting a square on the tic-tac-toe board or take some global